HeQSun/tetraDecoder/Pipeline.md

         done
     done

 ##### step 5.8. use Allele.ctg.table to prune 1) signals that link alleles and 2) weak signals from BAM files: caution: ALLHiC_prune in the original version generatd Tb-level intermeidate files.
-Here is a developing version of prune used: https://github.com/sc-zhang/ALLHiC_components
+Here we used a developing version of prune: https://github.com/sc-zhang/ALLHiC_components

     wd=/your/work/directory/a3_hic_alignment/
     cd ${wd}